Hard Wax for Underarms: Pros, Cons, and Aftercare

 - Consider a simpler underarm product routine right after waxing: gentle cleanser, light moisturizer if needed, then slowly reintroduce antiperspirant.

 If underarm skin is chronically irritated, it is often a sign your barrier is stressed.
-A provider can help you choose calming, medical-grade options that support the skin rather than stripping it.
+A provider can help you choose calming, professional-grade options that support the skin rather than stripping it.

 When to choose professional waxing over DIY